secretgraph/secretgraph/docs/specifications/verification.md

 Just prefixing the result will allow ambiguities as the query parameters can collide with the sorted key value pairs

+## Why refactor the url to a base64 like value

+Urls can still use query parameters or unsound implementations to cause collisions so base64 it.
+Strip ? and & as refactoring because they point to the same url as without.
+Strip the = from the base64 string as it collides with the key=value syntax

 ## secretgraph implementation specific

 Secretgraph uses argon2id for generating the hashes.
 It reuses the salt value to save the argon2 parameters.
 The salt is still part of the hash.